-GRR takes you past the Mount Worth State Park.
-And into Mirboo North, which has colourful murals depicting the history of the town.
-Adorning the sides of local shops which are great to get a photo with your bike next to.
-If you enjoy a Beer, then Mirboo North also has the Grand Ridge Brewery.
-You drop in and sample some of Gippsland’s finest Beers and Ales.
+GRR takes you through the Mount Worth State Park, and into Mirboo North.
+A town which is rich in history.
+Painted on the sides of local shops, throughout the town are these colourful murals depicting the history of the town.
+These are great to set your bike up against to get yourself a good #BAAW photo.
+If you do enjoy a Beer, then Mirboo North is home to the Grand Ridge Brewery.
+Here you can drop in and sample some of Gippsland’s finest Beers and Ales.

 You will rarely have the opportunity to ride such a beautiful road that offers stunning views throughout.
 You’ll find it just a delight to ride, and will offer you a adventure of a lifetime.
 Whether you ride a short section.
 Or take on the whole 135km you will be left with lasting memories.

 Cycling Grand Ridge Road

 Public Transport: V-Line Services run alongside the Princess Highway.
 Check out the PT Website for further details